twoesplease/pegacorn_project/README.md

 while `watch_chat_waits.rb` uses Zendesk's Real-Time-Chat API ([documentation here](https://developer.zendesk.com/rest_api/docs/chat/apis)).

 ## Requirements ##
-In order to use this project, you'll need a Zendesk account with access to their API.
+In order to use this project, you'll need Ruby installed on your machine.
+The official Ruby website has a [downloads page](https://www.ruby-lang.org/en/downloads/) that can help you out with that.

+You'll also need a Zendesk account with access to their API.
 The login information has been obfuscated in the code you can see, so in order to use this code you'll need to create a file that stores your account-specific information and change the path to that file in the `require` statements (this is my recommendation since it's more secure), or you'll need to replace your account-specific information in the variables namespaced `ZendeskSecrets`.